IBM-Cloud/terraform-provider-ibm/website/docs/r/cis_custom_list_items.copy.markdown

 - `cis_id` - (Required, String) The ID of the CIS service instance.
 - `list_id` - (Required, String) ID of the custom list.
 - `items` - (Required, List) Items list
-  - `asn` - (Optional, int) Defines a non-negative 32 bit integer.
+  - `asn` - (Optional, int) Defines a non-negative 32-bit integer.
 It is used with the list where kind is `asn`.
   - `ip` - (Optional, string) An IPv4 address, an IPv4 CIDR, or an IPv6 CIDR.
 IPv6 CIDRs are limited to a maximum of /64.
 It is used with the list where kind is `ip`.
   - `hostname` - (optional, string) Defines the hostname.
 It is used with the list where kind is `hostname`.
   - `comment` - (optional, string) Defines an informative summary of the list item.